editorconfig/editorconfig-core-java/README.md

 ## License

-All source files of the Java binding are distributed under the PSF license.
-See LICENSE.txt for details.
+All source files of the Java binding are distributed under the Apache license.
+See LICENSE for details.

 Copyright (C) 2012-2013, EditorConfig Team